codebykat/wp-post-by-email/readme.txt

 By default, emailed posts will be placed in the default category configured in the settings.

-You can also set the categories, tags and custom taxonomy terms on your posts by including shortcodes in your email.
+You can also set the categories, tags, custom taxonomy terms and post format on your posts by including shortcodes in your email.
 These should be space-separated.
 Use slugs for tags (and non-hierarchical taxonomies) and either slugs or IDs for categories (/ hierarchical taxonomies).
 Terms that do not yet exist will be created.
 Examples:

 **Categories:** Use either slugs or IDs.
 `[category posted-by-email another-category]`
 `[category 14]`

 **Tags:** Use slugs.
 `[tag cool-stuff]`

 **Custom Taxonomies:** Use slugs for non-hierarchical taxonomies, and IDs for hierarchical.
 `[custom-taxonomy-name thing1 thing2]`
 `[another-custom-taxonomy 2 3 5]`

+**Post Format:** Supported formats: aside, audio, chat, gallery, image, link, quote, status, video.
+`[post-format format]`

 ### Attachments ###